Bira/octopus-carnival/projects.md

   a Let's Read of the Neverwinter Campaign setting, the last "proper" setting for 4e and one that has quite a few interesting traits.

+- [Let's Read the Dark Sun Creature Catalog][11]: Another RPG.net user started reading the Dark Sun Campaign Setting, and I decided to do a parallel reading of the Creature Catalog.

 ## Ready-to-Play Characters

 - [Pathfinder Iconics in Dungeon Fantasy][2]: A group of Pathfinder's Iconics